Abdul Sultan (United Kingdom)

 PROTECT is a “train the trainer” program, with the main goal being to promote knowledge of obstetricians and midwives globally in the management of perineal trauma and episiotomy through structured training with a view to minimizing pelvic floor and perineal morbidity associated with childbirth.

-- Attend the OASIS hands-on workshop at the IUGA Annual Meeting or one conducted by a PROTECT-trained trainer within 2 years of Step 1.
+- Attend the OASIS Hands-on Workshop at the IUGA Annual Meeting or one conducted by a PROTECT-trained trainer.*

-- Attend the IUGA-sponsored PROTECT session within 2 years of Step 2.
+- Attend the IUGA-sponsored PROTECT Workshop within 2 years of completing Step 2.
 Training must include teaching of episiotomy repair.

-- Upload personal videos or photos within 2 years of Step 3.
-You must demonstrate live surgical technique.
+- Upload personal videos or photos demonstrating your live surgical technique within 2 years of completing Step 2.
 More information on video and photo submission can be found here.